MiahDude/Personal_Java/README.md

 # Personal_Java
-Simple Java programs that I have written in my one time.
+Simple Java programs that I have written in my own time either for fun or to make life easier.